Termites cause billions of dollars in property damage annually, making them the single most expensive pest to deal with in Maryland.

 They also feed on the cellulose fibers in wood, which can cause damage to your porch, window sills, or siding of your home.

-Once you spot the signs of a termite infestation in your house, the question becomes how do you get rid of them?
+Once you spot the signs of a termite infestation in your house, the question becomes: How do you get rid of subterranean termites?

 1. Termiticides